rhinstaller/anaconda-webui/test/README.rst

     TEST_OS    The OS to run the tests in.
 Currently supported values:
                   "fedora-rawhide-boot"

-    TEST_SCENARIO The only supported non-default scenario is `cockpit-pr-N`, to install the cockpit packages from its pull request #N, from the automatic packit COPR.
+    TEST_SCENARIO There are two supported non-default scenarios:
+                     `cockpit-pr-N`: to install the cockpit packages from its pull request #N `anaconda-pr-N`: to install the anaconda packages from its pull request #N The packages are installed from the automatic packit COPR.

     TEST_BROWSER  What browser should be used for testing.
 Currently supported values:
                      "chromium"